 This can include the plates and silverware you use daily, as well as the pots and pans you use often.
 With this system, all the items that need washing daily are easily accessible.
 This also keeps your cabinets from getting cluttered with items you don’t use a lot.
-Keeping these items close to the sink or dishwasher can also save you time and effort when it comes to cleanup.
+Keeping these items close to the sink or dishwasher can also save you time and effort when it comes to cleaning up.

 Divide your kitchen into activity areas.

 Consider the different activities you do in the kitchen, like cooking or baking.
-Then you can put away your cooking tools or supplies in one area, and all your baking tools in another.
+Then you can put away your cooking tools or supplies in one area and all your baking tools in another.
 This way, you can access your supplies easily.

 Divide your utensils into compartments.

 If you constantly have to dig through your utensil drawer to find something, then this tip is definitely for you.
 Sort your utensils and separate them into compartments inside your drawer.
 For this, you can invest in drawer organizers, or just fit small containers in the drawer.

 You will want to do this regularly.
 Toss out anything that’s old before it develops a bad smell.
 Also, organize food by type, with the most frequently used items in the front.
 Not only does this save you from having to dig through the fridge, but it also saves on energy!